LackOfMorals/lackofmorals.github.io/_posts/2024-10-16-token-query-api.md

 Use your browser to check Neo4j is up
 <http://localhost:7474/browser>

 This should show you the Browser console for Neo4j.
-Auth using neo4j for the user and password for the password.
+Auth using the username and password from NEO4J_AUTH values and then load the Movies example graph

 ---